-VOICE COMMAND - IF EQUIPPED

-Voice Command System Operation
+VOICE COMMAND - IF EQUIPPED Voice Command System Operation

-This Voice Command system allows you to control your AM, FM radio, satellite radio, disc player, and a memo recorder.
+devices, Bluetooth Streaming Audio Device, satellite radio, disc player, and a memo recorder.

 NOTE: Take care to speak into the Voice Interface System as calmly and normally as possible.
 The ability of the Voice Interface System to recognize user voice commands may be negatively affected by rapid speaking or a raised voice level.